50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Ding Ding Ding…..Weatherstripping!
 How do you replace it you ask?
 Follow along to learn how to replace it and start stop those added air leaks.

-It’s time to look around and see if your weatherstripping on doors and windows (if you have any) is worn out because if it is you can be sure cold air is sneaking in.
-It’s time to stop those air leaks and install some new weatherstripping.
-Once it gets old you will need to replace it so check what was done last year and replace it if necessary.
+It’s time to check your doors and windows for worn-out weatherstripping.
+If it’s damaged, cold air is sneaking in.
+To stop those air leaks, install new weatherstripping right away.
+Once it gets old, it won’t work as well.
+Check what was done last year and replace it if needed.

 How Do I Know If I Should Replace My Weatherstripping